 Monks: Daredevils of the highest order, monks attempt feats few other mortals would consider.
 They can circumvent barriers and attain their goals by mastering little-understood powers to harness their minds and bodies in ways others cannot.
-Some monk scoundrels, like fighters, use their reputations or displays of their prowess to intimidate, mislead, or simply take what they
+Some monk scoundrels, like fighters, use their reputations or displays of their prowess to intimidate, mislead, or simply take what they want.

-Scoundrels can belong to any class want.
 Others seek out ever greater challenges, daring death and fate again and again to hone their already incredible skills.